-Depending on the ratio for the Reverse Stock Split determined by our Board, a minimum of every four and a maximum of every six Shares, including Shares held in Newtek NY's treasury, will be combined into one new Share.
-Based on 36,966,672 Shares issued and outstanding as of the Record Date, immediately following the Reverse Stock Split Newtek NY would have approximately 9,241,668 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-4, 7,393,334 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-5, and 6,161,112 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-6.
+Depending on the ratio for the Reverse Stock Split determined by our Board, a minimum of every four and one-half and a maximum of every six and one-half Shares, including Shares held in Newtek NY's treasury, will be combined into one new Share.
+Based on 36,966,672 Shares issued and outstanding as of the Record Date, immediately following the Reverse Stock Split Newtek NY would have approximately 8,214,816 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-5, 6,721,213 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-5.5, 6,161,112 Shares issued and outstanding if the ratio for the Reverse Stock Split is 1-for-6.5.